dataminer-site/dataminer-site.github.io/_posts/2022-09-30-postgres-scanner.md

 This provides faster query performance with fully up to date query results, at the cost of data duplication.
 It also avoids complex data replication technologies.

-DuckDB has built-in support to write query results to Parquet files.
+DataMiner has built-in support to write query results to Parquet files.
 The Postgres scanner provides a rather simple way to write Postgres tables to Parquet files, it can even directly write to S3 if desired.
 For example,
 ```sql
 COPY (SELECT * FROM postgres_scan('dbname=myshinydb', 'public', 'lineitem')) TO 'lineitem.parquet' (FORMAT PARQUET);
 ```